STEM Bins for Elementary Students

 Even better?
 The prep and management on the teacher’s part is minimal!
 The task cards are interchangeable with any building material and include real world photos to encourage students to visualize more realistic structures.

 Upper Grade teachers, STEM Bins will even work for you!
+So many third through fifth grade students and teachers are loving the hands-on engagement that STEM Bins provide.
 I’ve added task cards with no photo cues and written response sheets that are just right for big kids:

-Most of the suggested materials for the boxes are math manipulatives or inexpensive crafting materials that you likely already have in your classroom or can pick up at the dollar store.
+Most of the suggested materials for STEM Bins are math manipulatives or inexpensive crafting materials that you likely already have in your classroom or can pick up at the dollar store.
+I’m always on the hunt for anything and everything that my students can build with so I can add it to my STEM Bins!

 Click below to purchase a set of 12 school boxes through my Amazon Affiliate Link:

-Since every classroom has a variety of manipulatives, I’ve also included editable box covers and task cards so you can customize them to your needs.
+Since every classroom has a variety of manipulatives already on hand, I’ve also included editable box covers and task cards so you can customize them to your needs.
 Some of my favorite places to find engineering materials are Target Dollar Spot and the Dollar Store.

 STEM Bins aren’t just ideal for early finishers!
 Here are some ways you can use them elsewhere during your day:

 You can also take students’ engineering a step further by adding a written component.
 The youngest students in Pre K and Kinder can can draw pictures of their different structures.
-First and Second Graders can “Build, Draw, and Write” with descriptive sentences or imaginative stories about their structures.
+First through fifth graders can “Build, Draw, and Write” with descriptive sentences or imaginative stories about their structures.
 If you’d like to save copies, simply place any of the templates inside plastic page protectors and students can use dry erase markers to write and wipe drawings and responses.

 Click below to see my answers to Frequently Asked Questions about STEM Bins:

 Looking to keep your STEM Bins fresh and exciting throughout the year?
-Check out my brand new mini growing bundle of seasonal task cards that are sure to spark imaginations and keep your students engaged!
+Check out the post below:

 I hope you will consider giving your students a hands-on alternative to busy work with STEM Bins in your classroom!